-The Gambling Commission's 5th Edition of the Guidance proposes that, like operators, Licensing Authorities complete and map their own assessment of local risks and concerns by developing local area profiles to help shape their statements (although there is no requirement on the licensing authority to do this as it is discretionary).
+The Gambling Commission's Guidance proposes that, like operators, Licensing Authorities complete and map their own assessment of local risks and concerns by developing local area profiles to help shape their statements (although there is no requirement on the licensing authority to do this as it is discretionary).
 In simple terms, the objective of the profile is to set out what the area is like, what risks this might pose to the licensing objectives, and what the implications of this are for the licensing authority and operators.

-There are only 21 gambling premises licences (13 betting shops, one bingo, three adult gaming centres, two family entertainment centres, two unlicensed family entertainment) across the district and there are no areas of high density of gambling premises.
+There are only xx gambling premises licences (xx betting shops, xx bingo, xx adult gaming centres, xx family entertainment centres, xx unlicensed family entertainment) across the district and there are no areas of high density of gambling premises.